Marlon St. Julien

 at Delta Downs in 1993 and 1994, at Lone Star Park in 1998, and at Kentucky Downs in 1999.

 As part of Black History Month, ABC Sports broadcast Raising the Roof: Seven Athletes for the 21st Century which aired February 5, 2000, and featured Marlon St. Julien and six other American athletes, including Tiger Woods and Venus & Serena Williams.
 The program won the 2000 Media Eclipse Award for National Television - Features.

 In 2018, St. Julien undertook many severe injuries after falling from a horse at an Iowa racetrack.
 St. Julien was in the intensive care unit for many days after he had spinal surgery.
-In 2021, St. Julien became a agent, putting an end to time riding horses, due to his long-term injuries from his 2018 incident.
+In 2021, St. Julien became an agent, putting an end to time riding horses, due to his long-term injuries from his 2018 incident.

 St. Julien is the father of South Louisiana known social media personality, 15-year-old Even St. Julien.